Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-G8K0Bjs8mNo.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: Achievements?
 https://www.youtube.com/watch?v=G8K0Bjs8mNo
-This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Will there be Steam Achievements in 1.0?](./yt-_wKUYaG0Hwc.md) [https://www.youtube.com/watch?v=_wKUYaG0Hwc](https://www.youtube.com/watch?v=_wKUYaG0Hwc)
+This question was possibly duplicated with a more recent answer: September 7th, 2021 Livestream Q&A: Will you add Steam Achievements when the game is done? [https://www.youtube.com/watch?v=tO60WajNJis](https://www.youtube.com/watch?v=tO60WajNJis)

 ### Topics